-Note: Download the 64-bit version of Microsoft SQL Server 2019 Express Edition from www.microsoft.com.
+Note: If you use a 64-bit operating system download the 64-bit version of Microsoft SQL Server 2019 Express Edition from www.microsoft.com.

 - 2. Accept the license agreement and click Next. - 3.
 The installation files are extracted and the installation wizard starts. - 4.
 Follow the installation wizard instructions and accept the default settings.